gburgett/dallas-albania-connection/src/pages/blog/2014-07-12-gordonburgett.net-journal.md

   photo: ''
 ---

-Follow Gordon's experience on the Young Professionals team in 2017!
+Follow Gordon's experience with the High School ministry team in 2014!